EuropAce aircon HC error code

-EuropAce HC is listed as pFC module protection in Inverter Split, Multi-Split rows such as EuropAce residential split-system references.
+EuropAce HC is listed as PFC module protection in Unofficial split / multi-split cross-check source row.
 The loaded row is unofficial, so do not approve parts from this code alone.
 Confirm the exact model, series, or signal row before accepting a parts quote.

 Voltage, current, fuse, module, or power-supply protection has been triggered.